dh1tw/dh1tw.de/content/post/2020-01-21-outstanding-vhf-tropo-propagation.md

 thumbnailImagePosition: "bottom"
 ---

 The year 2020 started with outstanding tropospheric VHF propagation here in southern Germany.
-For the first time I was able to copy the VHF beacon [GB3NGI](https://www.qsl.net/gb3ngi) from Northern Irland at a stunning distance of 1300km.
+For the first time, I was able to copy the VHF beacon [GB3NGI](https://www.qsl.net/gb3ngi) from Northern Irland at a stunning distance of 1300km.
 Read more about this great opening and listen to the audio recording I made.

 <!--more-->

 ## VHF propagation phenomenons

 Radio signal propagation on [VHF](https://en.wikipedia.org/wiki/Very_high_frequency) is normally limited to a few hundred kilometers, at most.
-However sometimes extraordinary physical effects extend temporarily the effective range well above 1000km.
+However, sometimes extraordinary physical effects extend temporarily the effective range well above 1000km.
 The two most common effects are:

 1. [Sporadic-E](https://en.wikipedia.org/wiki/Sporadic_E_propagation), when radio waves are reflected on small patches of unusually dense ionization within the E-layer of the ionosphere.
-2. [Tropospheric propagation](http://www.dxinfocentre.com/propagation/tr-modes.htm), when layers of hot / cold air create ducts or cause refraction.
+2. [Tropospheric propagation](http://www.dxinfocentre.com/propagation/tr-modes.htm), when layers of hot/cold air create ducts or cause refraction.

 ## Beacons

 In a nutshell, [radio beacons](https://en.wikipedia.org/wiki/Radio_beacon) are automated transmitters with a known location.
 They are used heavily in navigation, but also Amateur radio operators rely on them as indicators for extraordinary propagation.
-In Europe we fortunately have a respective amount of [active VHF/UHF/SHR radio beacons](http://www.dl8wx.de/bakenukw.htm).
-Most of the amateur radio beacons operate with modest power (1 - 20 watts) and omnidirectional or large beamwidth antennas.
+In Europe, we, fortunately, have a respective amount of [active VHF/UHF/SHR radio beacons](http://www.dl8wx.de/bakenukw.htm).
+Most amateur radio beacons operate with modest power (1 - 20 watts) and omnidirectional or large beamwidth antennas.

 ## My setup